 In the development of GH-5 (Early Identification System), MCSO has taken into consideration the nature of the employee's assignment.
 In prior versions of GH-5, MCSO created an appendix for thresholds that indicated, for example, that the "use of force" threshold was different for Detention and Patrol personnel.
 Detention personnel are much more likely to need to employ force than their Patrol counterparts.
-In the current version of GH-5, MCSO refers to thresholds that will be included in the EIU Operations Manual; however, MCSO is evaluating the threshold limits to ensure that they are achieving the goals for which they were originally set.
-As part of the re-evaluation process, MCSO is communicating with other local law enforcement agencies to collect information about current best practices regarding thresholds they employ.
+In the current version of GH-5, MCSO refers to thresholds that will be included in the EIU Operations Manual; however, MCSO has been evaluating the threshold limits to ensure that they are achieving the goals for which they were originally set for nearly two years.
+As part of the reevaluation process, MCSO is communicating with other local law enforcement agencies to collect information about current best practices regarding thresholds they employ.
 As a result, EIU personnel are more closely overseeing repetitive behaviors and have not initiated alert investigations for some threshold levels.
-When MCSO produces a new threshold appendix, we will evaluate it with regard to this and other portions of the Court Order.
+When MCSO produces a new threshold appendix, we will evaluate it with regard to this and other portions of the Order.

-MCSO has also engaged a new outside contractor for analysis of traffic stop data.
-Up to this point, MCSO is proposing an expansion of "peer" comparisons beyond just the location of the traffic stop.
-MCSO is proposing to match deputies based upon personal and professional characteristics.
-This proposal has been vetted by us and the Parties.
-We will evaluate the sufficiency of these methods as the process evolves.
-During the analysis conducted for the Fourth TSAR a statistical problem arose as the result of these matching characteristics.
-MCSO overcame this problem, and is in the midst of planning pilot testing for the TSMR utilizing these new peer comparisons.
+MCSO and its data analysis vendor proposed and employed an expansion of "peer" comparisons beyond just the location of the traffic stop in the Fourth TSAR.
+MCSO matched deputies based upon personal and professional characteristics.
+During the analysis conducted for the Fourth TSAR, a statistical problem arose as the result of these matching characteristics.
+MCSO overcame this problem, and there were no additional indications of problems in the Fifth TSAR.
+MCSO is in the midst of initiating the pilot-testing for the TSMR using these new peer comparison strategies.
 MCSO will remain out of compliance with this Subparagraph until the TSMR is produced, evaluated, and implemented throughout the organization.